-For details on carrying out these tasks, see the MAX ISP and Telecommuting Configuration Guide.
+For details on carrying out these tasks, see the MAX Network Configuration Guide for your MAX.

 Introducing IPX routing

 The MAX supports IPX routing between sites that run Novell NetWare version 3.11 or later.
 The MAX operates as an IPX router with one interface on the local Ethernet and the other across the WAN.
 It supports IPX routing over PPP, MP, MP+, and frame relay connections.
 Each RADIUS user profile that sets up an IPX connection is an IPX WAN interface.